-I am a new graduate student, in Mechanical Engineering, at Johns Hopkins University.
+I am a graduate student, in Mechanical Engineering, at Johns Hopkins University.
 Broadly, my research interests lie at the intersection of Mechanics and Materials.
 I have always been fascinated by the physics of deformation and I hope to contribute to furthering the understanding of mechanics and mechanisms of deformation of materials.
 Other than research, I love cooking, reading, and sometimes writing.
 I also love photography and Badminton.

-Ph.D.
-Candidate: Johns Hopkins University (co-advised with Prof. Ryan Hurley) B.Sc.
+Ph.D. candidate: Johns Hopkins University (co-advised with Prof. Ryan Hurley) B.Sc.
 Materials Science and Engineering: University of California, Berkeley (2018)

-Interests: My current research interests include fracture mechanics in granular materials.
+My current research interests include fracture mechanics in granular materials.
 In particular, I have great interest in computational modeling, and plan to leverage machine learning to predict mechanical properties of these materials.
 Furthermore, I plan to develop more skills in experimental work.
 Outside of the lab, I enjoy hiking, climbing, taking long walks, and listening to doo-wop music.